mguymon/obfuscate/README.md

 Now add to models that you want to be `Obfuscatable`, with <a href="http://rubydoc.info/gems/obfuscate/Obfuscate/Obfuscatable/ClassMethods">possible config options</a>:

     class Message < ActiveRecord::Base
-      obfuscatable # a hash of config overrides can be passed. end
+      obfuscatable # a hash of config options can be passed. end

 To get the 11 character `obfuscated_id`, which uses `mode :block` for the Blowfish single block encryption: